United States Sports Academy - "America's Sports University"

-"Olympia," arguably one of the greatest sports films ever produced, may have also been an effective propaganda tool that promoted National Socialism as a model form of government.
-A sports documentary of the 1936 Summer Olympics, "Olympia" was directed and produced by the renowned German motion picture producer Leni Riefenstahl.
+“Olympia,” arguably one of the greatest sports films ever produced, may have also been an effective propaganda tool that promoted National Socialism as a model form of government.
+A sports documentary capturing the 1936 Summer Olympics “Olympia” was directed and produced by the renowned German motion picture producer Leni Riefenstahl.

-There are two parts to the film: the first begins with a history of the Olympic games, depicting the traditions of the ancient games in the city of Olympia and continues with many of the field events of the 1936 Berlin games; the second features the track and field events of the Berlin Games.
-"Olympia" was considered a documentary, but was much more advanced in that it incorporated components that generally were non-existent in the typical documentary of that time: editing and sound.
-Riefenstahl's skillful editing allowed for the most exciting moments to be featured and produced a smooth transition between the sporting events.
-She also, in a most sophisticated manner, incorporated sound in the form of background music and narration.
-Riefenstahl worked tirelessly to synchronize the music of the distinguished film composer Herbert Windt with the moving images in the film (Leni Riefenstahl: A Memoir, 1993, p.
-165).
-In those days, to attach any sort of sound to a moving picture was difficult if not impossible; Riefenstahl accomplished it with a flawless precision that impressed both audiences and critics in Germany and abroad.
-All of this, in combination with innovative filming techniques made for a film that received the highest acclaim from some of the most respected persons in the industry (Berg-Pan, 1980; Graham, 1986; Infield, 1976; Salkeld, 1996).
-Even today when viewing "Olympia" one gets the impression that they are a living part of the 1936 games – a far cry from the boorish nature of pre-"Olympia" documentaries.
+There are two parts to the film.
+The first part begins with a history of the Olympic games, depicting the traditions of the ancient games in the city of Olympia and continuing with portrayal of many of the field events at the 1936 Berlin games.
+The second part features the track and field events of the Berlin Games.
+“Olympia” was considered a documentary, but in fact it incorporated two components generally unknown in documentaries typifying that time: editing and sound.
+Riefenstahl’s skillful editing allowed the most exciting moments to be featured and produced smooth transition between the sports events.
+In a most sophisticated manner, Riefenstahl also incorporated sound within the film, in the form of background music and narration.
+She worked tirelessly to synchronize music by distinguished film composer Herbert Windt with the moving images in the film (Riefenstahl, 1993).
+In those days, to attach any sort of sound to a moving picture was always difficult and often impossible, but Riefenstahl accomplished it with a flawless precision that impressed audiences and critics in Germany and abroad.
+All of this, in combination with innovative filming techniques, won for the film very high acclaim from some of the most respected persons in the industry (Berg-Pan, 1980; Graham, 1986; Infield, 1976; Salkeld, 1996).
+And even today, viewing “Olympia” creates the impression that one is a living part of the 1936 games; Riefenstahl’s work is a far cry from the boorish nature of pre-“Olympia” documentaries.

-As World War II was approaching, "Olympia" was scrutinized much more closely.
-It seemed that since "Olympia" was produced by the same Germany that was beginning to wreak frightful havoc on the world, it had become an assumption that "Olympia" contained a message in support of National Socialism.
-Was Riefenstahl so absorbed in her work that she had no concept of the Nazi politics surrounding her, or was she much more politically astute than she claimed to be?
+As a result of the political climate developing before World War II, “Olympia” became increasingly scrutinized.
+Produced by the same Germany about to wreak frightful havoc on the world, “Olympia,” it seemed, could be assumed to contain some expression of support for National Socialism.
+Was Riefenstahl so absorbed in her documentary work that the surrounding Nazi politics escaped her?
+Or was she much more politically astute than she claimed to be?

 References